aammd/MS_computational_ecology_opinion/compecol.md

 explanations of where a given species occur [@elit09sdm].
 To calculate
 $\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on sampling.
-To understand what goes into $E$, *i.e.* what aspects of the environment are involved in determining the presence of a species, is an explanation of its distribution which can be related to, or informed by, knowledge from the species' natural history.
+To understand $E$, *i.e.* the environmental aspects that determine species presence, is to form an explanation of a distribution that relates to the natural history of a species.

 SDMs exist at the interface between ecological theory and statistical models [@aust02sps] -- being able to integrate (abstract) ideas and knowledge with